jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-05-03-get-the-best-msdos-ms-dos-audio-with-mt32-pi.md

 mt32-pi has two synth modes:

-1. MT-32 mode (for games that support <a href="https://en.wikipedia.org/wiki/Roland_MT-32" target="_blank">Roland MT-32 audio</a>)
+1. MT-32 mode (for games that support <a href="https://en.wikipedia.org/wiki/Roland_MT-32" target="_blank">Roland MT-32</a> audio)
 2. <a href="https://en.wikipedia.org/wiki/SoundFont" target="_blank">Soundfont</a> mode (for games that support <a href="https://en.wikipedia.org/wiki/General_MIDI" target="_blank">General MIDI</a> or <a href="https://en.wikipedia.org/wiki/Roland_Sound_Canvas" target="_blank">Roland Sound Canvas</a> audio)

-MT-32 support was most common in the early 90s, but was gradually superseded by General MIDI.
+MT-32 support was common in the early 90s, but was gradually superseded by General MIDI.
 With both together the mt32-pi supports a very wide range of games.

 Which mode your Pi boots into is controlled via the <a href="https://github.com/dwhinham/mt32-pi/wiki/Configuration-file" target="_blank">mt32-pi configration file</a> (<code>mt32-pi.cfg</code>).
 Amend the following line: